swaldman/untemplate-doc/README.md

 > are immutable.

 > :bulb: **Tip!** <br/>
-> You can specify a default argument along with your custom untemplate input type, in the usual scala
+> You can specify a default argument along with your custom untemplate input type, using the usual scala
 > syntax of `( myVar : MyType = DefaultVal )`

 <a href="#table-of-contents">Back to top &#x21ba;</a>